sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/rest-api.rst

 Swagger REST API's
 =========

-Fire Insights enables you to use "Swagger REST API'S".
+Fire Insights enables you to use ``Swagger REST API'S``.
 It can be accessible only when the admin provides the privilge to access it.

 Below are the required steps:

 1. Enable Swagger inside ``application.properties``.

-Enable Swagger by adding the following line next to "application.properties" :
+Enable Swagger by adding the following line next to application.properties :
 ::

     swagger.enable=true